Neighbourhoods

 If you want to do something positive and ambitious in your neighbourhood, but it feels too difficult or daunting that’s where we can help.
 You can do it… with some coaching, advice and hands-on help to guide you through, especially in fundraising, developing your organisation, and building community support.

 “Saved from demolition by a vigil, itself building on the community sit-in 20 years earlier.
 Jericho Road helped Ancoats Development Trust to get £5M HLF Heritage Enterprise Round 1 funding and develop the partnership with igloo Regeneration.
-Later I returned through Architectural Heritage Fund to work alongside Bob Thust to help pull the delayed Round 2 application together.
+Later I returned through the Architectural Heritage Fund to work alongside Bob Thust to help pull the delayed Round 2 application together.
 Sadly, HLF decided it was now too risky.
 I advised the group to focus on other ways to achieve their priorities a) preserve the building, façade only if necessary, b) heritage interpretation, c) the health and wellbeing of people in Ancoats.” – Jess

-Jericho Road worked with Bognor Pier Trust over a period of 3 years from Jan 2014 to Jan 2017 in an attempt to pre-empt problems through ‘’rescue before ruin’.
-Bognor Pier is owned by John Ayers, a genial ‘on-shore’ owner vastly preferable to the ownership situations with other piers but facing potentially crippling future repairs and maintenance.
+Jericho Road worked with Bognor Pier Trust over a period of 3 years from Jan 2014 to Jan 2017 in an attempt to pre-empt problems through “rescue before ruin”.
+Bognor Pier is owned by John Ayers, a genial “on-shore” owner vastly preferable to the ownership situations with other piers but facing potentially crippling future repairs and maintenance.
 We made a lot of progress but in the end John decided to keep the freehold and forego the potential grant.
 One day I expect the Trust will need to step in again.

 A 19th century 140 acre ‘model farm’ in the middle of a 1st century Roman fort, North of England Civic Trust have been working with local people and schools to develop proposals for a multi-faceted ‘Learning and Care Farm’.
+Jess visited in 2017 on behalf of the Architectural Heritage Fund and supported the Civic Trust to access early stage grants.

 Neighbourhood Services Company and Alt Valley Community Trust have taken a long lease on the collection of historic buildings at Home Farm in Croxteth Park, Liverpool.
 They run it as a working Victorian Farm, alongside the Rare Breeds herds of cattle, an Environmental Education Centre, and many special events serving vulnerable groups in a disadvantaged area.